catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 // convert/parse GraphQL strings into the format that Apollo libraries understand
 // use backticks (`), don't confused with single quotes (')

-// declare an object type called SpaceCat in PascalCase with curly brackets
-// declare a field called name in camelCase with a colon and without commas
-// if a field should never be null (non-nullable), add an exclamation mark after its type
-// declare a field called missions which is an array of Mission enclosed by square brackets
-// if an array has an exclamation point after it, the array cannot be null, but it can be empty.

 const typeDefs = gql`
+  # declare an object type in PascalCase with curly brackets
   type SpaceCat {
+    # declare a field in camelCase with a colon and without commas
     id: ID!
     name: String!
     age: Int
+    # an array of Mission enclosed by square brackets
     missions: [Mission]
   }

   type Mission {
+    # if a field should never be null (non-nullable), add an exclamation mark after its type
     id: ID!
     codename: String!
     to: String!
     scheduled: Boolean!
+    # this array cannot be null, but can be empty
     crewMembers: [SpaceCat]!
   }